Probability distributions

 4. Randomness: The outcome of each trial is determined by chance.
 The process is random, meaning that while the probability of each outcome is known, the actual outcome of any single trial cannot be predicted with certainty.

-To illustrate the concept of Bernoulli trials in a real-world context relevant to public health, consider the following scenario which builds on the COVID-19 exposure at your workplace example from Module 5.
+To illustrate the concept of Bernoulli trials in a real-world context, consider the following scenario which builds on the COVID-19 example from Module 05.

 In this experiment: